evkx/evkx.github.io/content/models/polestar/2/2_Long_Range_Single_Motor/_index.md

 ---
 title: Polestar 2 Long Range Single Motor
 linktitle: "2 Long Range Single Motor"
 description: "Polestar 2 Long Range Single Motor is an all-electric sedan with a WLTP range of up to 635 km (395 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true